jthorn70/Community-Night/README.md

 This is a project created for [JBooogie](https://twitch.tv/jbooogie) This is the home for his community night events.
 This site is an archive of past nights as well as facilitates the events themselves.
-This site properly demonstrates my skills to create and maintain a full stack application that incorporates CRUD operations with supabase and deployed on a custom domain with vercel.
+This site properly demonstrates my skills to create and maintain a full stack application that incorporates CRUD operations with discord authentication utilizing supabase, deployed on a custom domain with vercel.
+[Click Here](https://boogie.watch) to see the deployed project.